leccelecce/espc3d/README.md

 1. Detected devices now have labels for name, % confidence and # of fixes
 2. Devices are not displayed if the confidence is <= 1 (normally means too few fixes to be remotely accurate)
-3. Nodes are displayed along with their name, and online/offline status
+3. Nodes are displayed along with their name, and online/offline status.
+They can be hidden if not wanted.
 4. Floors are lightly shaded for improving the display of multi-floor buildings
+5. Node locations can be manually refreshed without requiring a restart
-5. Bloom effect slightly redued
+6. Bloom effect slightly reduced
-6. Various other minor tweaks
+7. Various other minor tweaks

 TODO:
 1. fix limit of 3 tracked devices (just need more colours, or use a single colour)
 2. display room names (optionally)
-3. enable manually triggered or automated refresh of map/node layout from Companion
-4. lookup friendly device names if set (available on mqtt)
+3. lookup friendly device names if set (available on mqtt)
-5. explore showing a recent path of device movement
+4. explore showing a recent path of device movement
-6. add GUI for live view changes
-7. externalise more settings
+5. externalise more settings

 ![Screenshot](https://github.com/leccelecce/espc3d/blob/fd5e1d89452360631cc0b065ca4cf0a92218b327/screenshot.png)